Afghans head to the polls facing renewed security threat 17 years after U.S. invasion

 RUSI's Dave disagreed, saying Thursday's attack revealed the weakness of the U.S. and Afghan government's position.

-Ahmed Mengli reported from Kabul, Afghanistan; Mushtaq Yusufzai from Peshawar, Pakistan; and Linda Givetash from London.
+Ahmed Mengli reported from Kabul, Afghanistan; Mushtaq Yusufzai from Peshawar, Pakistan; Courtney Kube reported from Doha, Qatar; and Linda Givetash from London.